-On June 11, 2020, the entire days without an LTA and we continue to break safety records in the plants.
-Jean-Claude Carlin
+On June 11, 2020, the entire company recorded a hundred days without an LTA and we continue to break safety records in the plants.
+Jean-Claude Carlin April also saw the launch of the As Safe As Home campaign, why was this significant?

-we continued to trade well, but most

-importantly people took care of their

-health and safety.
-And continue to do so.